-Opinion: Is Marine Le Pen actually far-right?
+Opinion: Is Marine Le Pen actually far right?
 It depends who you talk to

 To keep up to speed with all the latest opinions and comment sign up to our free weekly Voices Dispatches newsletter by clicking here

-She’s also encouraged people to read Le Camp des Saints, (The Camp of the Saints), a novel in which France is overthrown by a million starving and sex-crazed Indian refugees when the French army is not prepared to fire on them.
-The novel has become a reference book for far-right personalities such as former Donald Trump advisor Stephen Bannon.
+She’s also encouraged people to read Le Camp des Saints (The Camp of the Saints), a novel in which France is overthrown by a million starving and sex-crazed Indian refugees when the French army is not prepared to fire on them.
+The novel has become a reference book for far-right personalities such as former Donald Trump adviser Steve Bannon.

 When it comes to Muslims, she speaks of waging war against Islamism rather than Muslims, and has even said Islam is compatible with France when debating with a Zemmour supporter.
-However, her policy proposals are distinctly anti-Muslim and she is surrounded by advisors who are much more open about the Great Replacement and their dislike of Muslim religious practice.
+However, her policy proposals are distinctly anti-Muslim and she is surrounded by advisers who are much more open about the Great Replacement and their dislike of Muslim religious practice.
 Her immigration proposals differ little from Zemmour’s plans, but use slightly different language than his controversial “remigration” strategy.
 Instead, she mentions expulsions or having a referendum to not give automatic citizenship to those born in France.

 While she lost some votes in the first round to Zemmour for not using his explosivly hateful rhetoric, her gambit has paid off.
 She can now be assured of receiving his votes (Zemmour has urged his supporters to vote for Le Pen) while having maintained a more balanced open campaign.
 Her use of the slogan “For all the French People” both gives the illusion of inclusivity while still pointedly mentioning the French, unlike her rival Emmanuel Macron’s “For all” slogan.